oscar-rincon/PINNs-course/README.md

 # PINNs-course
-Material to learn about PINNs, a machine learning technique that combines neural networks with physical insights.
+Material to learn about Physics-informed neural networks (PINNs), a machine learning technique that combines neural networks with physical insights.
 PINNs are particularly useful for solving physics and engineering problems with limited or expensive data.

 # Installation